Containerizing ML Applications with Docker

 Package the model, the exact scikit-learn version, and the API into one image that runs the same everywhere.
 Multi-stage builds, a lean non-root image, .dockerignore, and Docker Compose.
 Part 3 of the MLOps series.

-Part two ended on a confession: the API runs great on your machine.
-That's the problem.
-"Runs on my machine" is where deployment stories go to die, and for ML it's worse than usual — because the thing that breaks in production is rarely your code.
+Part two ended with a confession: the API runs great on your machine.
+That's exactly the problem.
+"Runs on my machine" is where deployments go wrong, and for ML it's worse than usual, because the thing that breaks in production is rarely your code.
 It's the environment around it.

-Remember the version-skew warning from part two?
-A model.joblib pickled under scikit-learn 1.5 can throw or silently misbehave when loaded under 1.3.
+Remember the version-mismatch warning from part two?
+A model.joblib saved under scikit-learn 1.5 can crash, or silently misbehave, when loaded under 1.3.
 Your laptop has 1.5.
 The server has whatever someone pip-installed last year.
-That mismatch is invisible until a prediction quietly goes wrong.
+That mismatch stays invisible until a prediction quietly goes wrong.
 Docker is how we make it impossible: we freeze the model, the exact sklearn version, the Python runtime, and the API into one image that runs the same on your laptop, in CI, and in production.
-(Truly byte-for-byte reproducible would mean pinning the base by digest — FROM python:3.10-slim@sha256:… — but tag-pinning plus frozen dependencies is already enough to bury the version-skew bug.)
+(For truly byte-for-byte reproducible builds you would pin the base image by digest, like FROM python:3.10-slim@sha256:… — but pinning the tag plus freezing dependencies is already enough to kill the version-mismatch bug.)

 If you've containerized a web app before, none of the Docker mechanics here are new.
 What's worth your attention is the handful of ML-specific decisions: what belongs in the image, what absolutely doesn't, and why the artifact and its runtime have to travel together.